KarrLab/obj_tables/docs/migration.rst

 upon which the file depends.
 For migration to work properly this version must be a sentinel commit in the schema repo.
-This Git metadata is stored in a *SchemaRepoMetadata* *Model* (which will be in a *Schema repo metadata* worksheet in an Excel file).
+This Git metadata is stored in a *SchemaRepoMetadata* *Model* (which will be in a *Schema repo metadata* worksheet in an XLSX file).
 The metadata specifies the schema's version with its URL, branch, and commit hash.
 A migration of the data file will start at the specified commit in the *schema repo*.
-An example Schema repo metadata worksheet in an Excel file is illustrated below:
+An example Schema repo metadata worksheet in an XLSX file is illustrated below:

 .. _figure_schema_git_metadata:
 .. figure:: migration/figures/schema_git_metadata.png
     :width: 400
-    :alt: Example Schema repo metadata worksheet in an Excel data file
+    :alt: Example Schema repo metadata worksheet in an XLSX data file

-    Example Schema repo metadata worksheet in an Excel data file.
+    Example Schema repo metadata worksheet in an XLSX data file.
     This schema repo metadata provides the point in the schema's commit history at which migration of the data file would start.